 Secondly, DOHC stands for Double Over Head Camshaft.
 This newer-generation design uses two separate camshafts instead of the common camshaft.
-One of them operates the inlet valves exclusively while the other operates the exhausts valves of the engine.
-This design is implemented in modern day engines as it provides better control on opening & closing of valves.
+One of them operates the inlet valves exclusively, while the other handles the engine’s exhaust valves.
+This design is implemented in modern-day motors as it provides better control on the opening & closing of valves.
 Thus, it results in improved performance of the engine.

 How DOHC Works?

 DOHC design allows a wider angle between intake and exhaust valves than SOHC design.
-This not only helps in improving the breathing but also scavenging (removal of exhaust gases) from the engine.
+Thus, it helps improve breathing and scavenging (removing exhaust gases) from the engine.
 Additionally, this design does not restrict the airflow.
-It allows smooth passing of air at higher engine speeds which results in better performance and faster engine response.
+Instead, it allows smooth passing of air at higher engine speeds, which results in better performance and faster engine response.